Breaking the Cycle: How Repeated Complaining Drains Us — and How Repeated Gratitude Heals

 Scattering Seeds

-As we enter into April next week, despite what is going on around us, we can be reminded of the cycles of life that exist in all forms.
+Spring time is a great time to be reminded of the cycles of life that exist in all forms.
 This is a beautiful time to look to nature for the lessons and to welcome your own time of growth.

 Springtime is a great time to scatter seeds within yourself to create the beautiful blossoms in your life that you desire.

-Take time to notice the changes around you as you see the trees begin to bud, the crocus flowers pop open and the bright yellow daffodils smile at you.
+Take time to notice the changes around you as you see the trees begin to bud.
+Perhaps you see the crocus flowers pop open and the bright yellow daffodils smile at you.
 Simply noticing and then cultivating growth within yourself will do wonders for your spirit as you blossom this season.

-If we look at seeds as a symbol for our growth we can see that some great ideas for personal growth include increasing tolerance, having patience, loving yourself more, laughing daily, or slowing down to enjoy life.
+If we look at seeds as a symbol for our growth we can see that some great ideas for personal growth.
+What about increasing tolerance, having patience, loving yourself more, laughing daily, or slowing down to enjoy life?
 How about planting some of those seeds in your heart?

 Once you set your intention and scatter your seeds, it is time to nurture these powerful thoughts and water them with love and tenderness.
 Keeping weeds away through positive thoughts and affirmations are a sure way to have a great harvest in the coming months.